twobulls/github_actions/README.md

 # GitHub Actions
 Have you heard the saying “releases should be boring”?
 This is the unofficial motto of Continuous Integration and Continuous Deployment (CI/CD).
 GitHub Actions, announced at the 2018 GitHub Universe Conference, aims to bring boring releases to _all_ users in the GitHub Ecosystem.
-Today we’ll cover some of the core ideas that GitHub uses to accomplish this.
+Today we’ll cover some of the core ideas that Actions uses to accomplish this.
 Then we’ll build and deploy a serverless API using AWS, the Serverless Framework, and GitHub Actions.

 ## Social Coding
 Social coding is a software development practice centered around the belief that community and collaboration build the best software.
-Open source software, public package managers like npm, version control software, and others are all examples of social coding.
+There are numerous examples of social coding, including GitHub, open source software in general, and package managers like npm.
 Social coding allows builders to share effort and to work collaboratively on software.
-GitHub Actions is an important step forward in social coding.
+GitHub Actions is an important step forward in social coding because it introduces a feasible way to share automation.

 Automation and CI/CD tend to be boilerplate-heavy.
 This leads to repetitive code and time wasted on work that doesn’t actually differentiate your application.
 Actions enables streamlined access to automation tools _and_ the ability to easily share these tools.
 Actions is Docker-based which affords portability and ease-of-sharing.
 GitHub takes advantage of this by allowing builders to incorporate Actions from any public GitHub repository or any Docker image on DockerHub.
 Of course, if a particular Action does not exist a builder can create custom Actions and optionally share them in a public repository.
 The combination of integrated automation tools and ease-of-sharing is what makes Actions an excellent strategic opportunity for GitHub and a boon for builders in GitHub ecosystem.

 In any large-scale social coding platform it’s important to be aware of potential issues caused by version changes and vulnerabilities introduced accidentally or maliciously.
 Actions is no exception.
 GitHub has addressed some of the issues including access control and version-pinning, but there are some other issues which we will explore later.
 Next, we’ll dive into the core concepts of GitHub Actions.

 ## Core Concepts
+Workflows can be created in code or using the visual editor.
+The following examples will use the configuration language that Actions provides.

 ### Actions
 Actions are “code that run in Docker containers”.
-Although Actions share their name with the wider service, they can be thought of as the individual units of work to be performed.
+Although Actions share their name with the wider service, they are the individual units of work to be performed.
 Each Action has a unique name and one required attribute, namely  `uses`.
 Actions are defined as follows:

 ```
 action "Unique Name" {